 - Camp deposits for all camps are non-refundable. - Camp deposits for all camps are non-transferable. - All specialty camps have a deposit, to be paid like traditional camps. - All cancellations must be in writing 14 business days prior to the start of registered camp week and will be issued as a voucher for use toward other Y fees.
-The deposit will be forfeited. - All cancellations made less than 14 business days prior to the start of registered camp week will be non-refundable and non-transferable. - In the event the YMCA cancels a camp week, all money paid, including the deposit will be refunded.
+The deposit will be forfeited. - All cancellations made less than 14 business days prior to the start of registered camp week will be non-refundable and non-transferable. - In the event the YMCA cancels a camp week, all money paid, including the deposit is refunded.

-Childcare vouchers on the account will be applied to unpaid camp balances.
+Parents/Guardians are responsible for CCAP balances.
+Childcare vouchers on the account will be applied to unpaid balances.

 The refund/payment policies stated above are strictly enforced to allow completion of camp preparations ranging from staff hiring, camper groupings, supply purchasing, and informational mailings.
-Your understanding and cooperation are appreciated.
+Your understanding and cooperation is greatly appreciated.